Why is My Mortgage Balance Not Going Down: Actionable Tips and Insights

 2. Amortization Schedule

 Another factor to consider is your mortgage’s amortization schedule.
-Most mortgages have a predetermined payment structure that prioritizes interest payment in the initial years.
+Most mortgages have a predetermined payment structure that prioritizes interest payments in the initial years.
 In the early stages of your loan term, a significant portion of each payment goes toward interest, while the principal reduction is relatively small.
 Over time, as you make regular payments, more of each installment will be allocated towards the principal, accelerating your balance reduction.

 3. Extra Fees or Charges